-There are two main purposes of performance evaluation, namely for human resource management and for human resource development.
-For human resource management, performance evaluation can serve as a valuable input to make administrative decisions relating to promotions, firing, and merit pay increases (Byars and Rue, 2004).
+Performance evaluation usually takes place in a yearly or semi-yearly session.
+An effective performance evaluation should accurately outline employees' responsibilities and contributions to organizations(Clausen, Jones et al. 2008) There are two main purposes of performance evaluation, namely for human resource management and for human resource development.
+For human resource management, performance evaluation can serve as a valuable input to make administrative decisions relating to promotions, firing, and merit pay increases (Byars and Rue 2004).
 In the other words, results of performance evaluation will link to reward of individual to motivate and stimulate employees to perform better and show how much employers recognize their performance.
 In addition, information from performance evaluation can provide needed input for employee development, including coaching.
 Therefore, both linkage between and performance and reward and coaching are associated with performance evaluation.
 This leads to:

-Hypothesis1: Performers' attitude towards performance evaluation is positively related to linkage between consequences and targeted performance.
+Hypothesis1: Performers' attitude toward performance evaluation is positively related to linkage between consequences and targeted performance.